 The island's music is equally unique, and a rich tradition of folk music and dances permeates everyday life.
 In the summer, live music can be heard almost every night, and if you're lucky try to witness some Cretan traditional dancing.
 The dances are notable for their high energy and pathos, and some serious acrobatics as well, and the spirit is totally infectious (check out this video for a sneak peek!).

 Tip: A visit to Crete isn't complete without at least a little bit of music and dancing!
 To experience the best of both track down the closest 'panigiri' (or else 'local traditional fiesta')!
 'Panigiria' (plural!) are hosted in the centre of villages, in the back yards of churches, even in school yards and training tracks; they are often 'themed' (e.g. dedicated to 'raki' or 'mizithropita' or even 'bread') in which case expect to learn -and taste- more of the featured product!

-Authentic things to do on your holiday in Crete
+Authentic things to do in Crete this time of year

 #7 True Escapism and Adventure

 You've probably understood by now that calling Crete an 'island' doesn't quite do it justice.
 It has all the pros of an island: stunning beaches, laid back life style, amazing amenities - but it is so big that you can easily go off the beaten path and do your own exploring.
 Traversing the island end to end will take you more than a week if you want to catch just the highlights, and for serious travellers you could easily spend twice that much time there.
 Crete literally has it all - any type of landscape, hotel, activity, pace, whatever you can imagine, you can find it here.